 Grading shall be done at the end of the Academic Term by considering the aggregate performance of the student in all components of Assessments prescribed for the Course.
-Letter Grades (refer Clause Error!
-Reference source not found. of Academic Regulations) shall be awarded to a student based on her/his overall performance relative to the class
+Letter Grades (clause 8.10 of Academic Regulations) shall be awarded to a student based on her/his overall performance relative to the class performance distribution in the concerned Course.
+These Letter Grades not only indicate a qualitative assessment of the student's performance but also carry a quantitative (numeric) equivalent called the Grade Point.